Tuesday 15 October 2024

 I know this will surprise you all, but I have finally got to that age where I can no longer listen to Radio 1.
 Radio 2 occasionally replaces it in my eclectic soundwave selection, but even that can be a struggle.
 More often than not, it is talk radio that grabs my attention, a combination of Times Radio, LBC, Radio 4 or Radio 5.
 Sometimes, when I need to chill, it’s Classic FM, but to even my surprise, I have recently become a convert of Country Music.
 When all else fails to hit the spot, I find myself listening to Smooth Country.
 I know, right!
 Mid-life crisis or what?

 Now, there is a modern Country artist whose name, I kid you not, is Jelly Roll (though, I doubt that is the name he was christened with).
-The other day, as a turned the radio on, Jelly Roll was singing a song called ‘Need a Favour’, and this song’s lyrics are fascinating.
+The other day, as I turned the radio on, Jelly Roll was singing a song called ‘Need a Favour’, and this song’s lyrics are fascinating.
 It goes something like this: ‘I only talk to God when I need a favour.
 And I only pray when I ain’t got a prayer.
 So, who the hell am I to expect a Saviour?
 Oh, I only talk to God when I need a favour.
 But God I need a favour!’[1]

 These catchy lyrics are really clever.
 They cut right to the bone of what, I’m guessing, is so many people’s experience of prayer – it is certainly mine, all too often.